Rinsen/OneWire/README.md

 This is made possible by the awesome work done by the ".NET Core IoT Libraries" project https://github.com/dotnet/iot/

-Please file and issue if you find any problems!
+Please file issue if you find any problems!

 Introduction
 ------------